maehw/UsbInsight/README.md

   -d, --decimal         represent payload data as decimal values instead of
                         hexadecimal in exported CSV file (does not affect verbose output)
-  -v, --verbose         output more or less details on stdout, will slow
+  -pbar, --progress-bar
-                        things down; can add multiple, e.g. -vvv
+                        show a progress bar on stderr -v, --verbose         output more or less details on stdout, will slow things down; can add multiple, e.g. -vvv
 ```